-The concept of ‘Water Identity’ was introduced by the Young Water Professionals Ambassador during her keynote speech at the AIWW Summit 2018.
+The concept of ‘Water Identity’ was introduced by the Future Water Leaders Ambassador during her keynote speech at the AIWW Summit 2018.
 The concept combines personal elements (e.g. culture, background, ethnicity etc.) with the professional ambition/interest of the water professionals.
 The latter is defined through the four themes of Water Security, as defined by the United Nations.
 During the Summit, Water Identity cards were filled in by the attending professionals.
 The data gathered will be used in the preparation of a project to communicate across major water events worldwide and to present outcomes during the AIWW 2019.

 The aim of the Water Identity is dual:

 - by focusing on a combination of personal heritage and professional interest, we are able to understand what shapes us as water professionals, define our common motives and goals and, finally, connect through sharing;